Sona Mohapatra: Career

-Sona Mohapatra came to mainstream prominence with the trendbreaking talk show Satyamev Jayate with Aamir Khan, in which she frequently appeared as a lead singer and performer.
+Sona Mohapatra came to mainstream prominence with the talk show Satyamev Jayate with Aamir Khan, in which she frequently appeared as a lead singer and performer.
 She was also the executive producer of the musical project on the same show.
 Her cameo performances recorded more than 9 million views across sites as per the latest digital count.
 She confessed in a 2012 interview that the project was all consuming in terms of the emotional and physical energies invested.
 It involved multiple lyricists, unconventional subjects, and lots of brainstorming on the songs, lyrics, shoots and recordings.
 To top it all, all songs were translated and recorded in multiple languages.
-According to Sona "Oriya influences in Bollywood are rare as yet – unlike an overdose of Punjabi, Rajasthani, Bengali and even Southern music.
-The song "Mujhe Kya Bechega Rupaiya," sung by Mohapatra, was composed by Ram Sampath and was aired on the third episode of Satyamev Jayate based on celebrating women's freedom.
-The song has received over 26 million hits on t-series' YouTube channel.
+According to Sona, "Odia influences in Bollywood are rare as yet – unlike an overdose of Punjabi, Rajasthani, Bengali and even Southern music".
+The song "Mujhe Kya Bechega Rupaiya," sung by Mohapatra, was composed by Ram Sampath and was aired on the third episode of Satyamev Jayate, based on celebrating women's freedom.
+The song has received over 26 million hits on T-Series' YouTube channel.